fiamont/Frontend_application_Boras/README.md

 # Klimatinfo

-This is a React + Vite project created as part of the course _Fördjupad frontendutveckling_ (Advanced Frontend Development) at the **University of Borås**.
+This is a React + Vite project developed from a Figma prototype as part of the course _Fördjupad frontendutveckling_ (Advanced Frontend Development) at the **University of Borås**.

 ## About the Project